mauriekeppens/pCO2Residual_Testbed_try/README.md

 df = pd.read_pickle('https://nyu1.osn.mghpcc.org/leap-pangeo-manual/pco2_all_members_1982-2022/post01_xgb_inputs/ACCESS-ESM1-5/member_r5i1p1f1/MLinput_ACCESS-ESM1-5_r5i1p1f1_mon_1x1_198202_202212.pkl')

 To access any of the other members, swap out the member and ESM names.
-To access testbed output through 2023, swap 2022 with 2023.
+To access testbed output through 2023, swap out 2022 with 2023.

-It is also possible to download the pickle files by clicking the invidual links.
 Each pickle file occupy about 5Gb of storage.

 The folder named "Figures_Heimdal_et_al_2025" includes notebooks for figures and calculations presented in Heimdal et al. (2025).